Camponotus floridanus: Diet and endosymbiosis

 The Florida carpenter ant is omnivorous, taking arthropod food items as well as sweets, such as nectar or the sugary secretions produced by aphids in which they care for and defend.
 Like other Camponotus, they have their own species of symbiotic bacteria in the genus Blochmannia that inhabit bacteriocytes in their midgut to supplement their nitrogen-poor diets.
 These bacteria recycle waste products, such as urates from animal urine, into usable amino acids for the ants.
 The number of Blochmannia floridanus bacteria within the Florida carpenter ant's midgut increases significantly when the ant pupates, with the bacteria inhabiting cells other than bacteriocytes throughout the gut, suggesting they may also play a role in metamorphosis.

+Wound-care amputations

+Ecologists have discovered that Florida carpenter ants instinctively perform the behavior of amputation of nestmate's injured legs.
+The purpose of the amputation is to prevent pathogenic infections from spreading throughout the injured ant's body.
+Observation showed that leg amputations increased survival odds for ants with femur injuries, but not tibia injuries.
+Researchers reason that this is due to the fact that the spreading of pathogens throughout the body is slower for femur injuries than for distal tibia injuries.
+Further experimentation showed that ants are capable of differentiating between wound types, and adapt their wound-care treatment accordingly.

+This proactive behavior of addressing potential pathogenic infections bears resemblance to other wound-care behavior such as the antimicrobial wound-licking behavior of nestmates observed in the megaponera ant species.

 Taxonomic status

-Camponotus floridanus is closely related to Camponotus atriceps, and possibly may be considered a subspecies of C. atriceps that diverged after a population became isolated within Florida.
+Camponotus floridanus is closely related to Camponotus atriceps, and could be considered a subspecies of C. atriceps that diverged after becoming isolated within Florida.
 More phylogenetic and biochemical analysis is needed to determine the evolutionary history between C. floridanus and C. atriceps and in order ascertain the former's status as a separate species or a subspecies.